pknight24/pknight24.github.io/index.md

 I am a doctoral student in biostatistics at the Harvard T.H.
 Chan School of Public Health, supported by an NSF Graduate Research Fellowship.
 My advisor is [Rui Duan](https://sites.google.com/view/ruiduan).

+**I will join UNC Chapel Hill as an Assistant Professor of Biostatistics in August 2026.**

 My research develops theory and methods to address challenges arising from large scale, multi-institutional biomedical science.
 Recently, I am focused on: